beemojs/beemo/README.md

 #### Adding Dotfiles

-Droid supports synchronizing dotfiles across all projects that consume your configuration module (the repository you just created).
+Beemo supports synchronizing dotfiles across all projects that consume your configuration module (the repository you just created).
 This includes things like `.gitignore`, `.npmignore`, `.travis.yml`, and more.
 This *does not* include configuration dotfiles like `.babelrc` and `.flowconfig`, as those are handled automatically by the engines mentioned above.